 Given below are the main varieties of varnish that we use to finish wood in woodworking:

 We use this varnish for finishing wooden items that we leave outdoors.
-It protects the wood from the ultraviolet (UV) rays of the sun.
-Another property of this varnish is that it is microporous, meaning that the wood can “breathe” through its layers.
+It protects the wood from the sun’s ultraviolet (UV) rays.
+Another property of this varnish is microporous, meaning that the wood can “breathe” through its layers.
 It contains a fungicide that prevents the accumulation of mold and mildew.
 This variety of varnish shares similarities with yacht varnish, which we mention further down in this list.
 It has a fair degree of flexibility but takes time to cure

 This water-based varnish is non-toxic and quick drying.
 It has resistance to UV rays, which makes it suitable for use outdoors.
-You can use acrylic varnish on non-wood surfaces as well, with satisfactory results.
+You can also use acrylic varnish on non-wood surfaces with satisfactory results.
 It is transparent and is not likely to become yellow, like many other types of varnish.
-One drawback of acrylic varnish is that it doesn’t penetrate wood very well.
-It is easy to maintain.
+One drawback of acrylic varnish is that it doesn’t penetrate wood very well and is easy to maintain.
 Since it is a water-based varnish, you can clean surfaces finished with acrylic varnish by using water.
 It comes in gloss, matte and satin finishes.

 Polyurethane varnish creates a tough surface once cured.
-We use it on wood that will receive much wear and tear like flooring.
-It has a high degree of heat resistance, as well.
+We use it on wood that will receive much wear and tear, like flooring, and it has a high degree of heat resistance.
 With polyurethane varnish, you get a clear and hard finish that comes in gloss, satin, or matte.
 Because this varnish has less tendency to penetrate wood, we often use an oil-based varnish primer for the first coat.
 However, an oil-based varnish will not bond on TOP of polyurethane varnish.

 We often add this type of varnish to other varieties of varnish.
-Alkyd varnish is modified vegetable oil.
-It is a clear wood varnish extracted from alkyd resin.
-It offers adequate UV protection so that you can use it indoors as well as outdoors.
+Alkyd varnish is a modified vegetable oil, and it is a clear wood varnish extracted from alkyd resin.
+It offers adequate UV protection so that you can use it indoors and outdoors.
 You can use alkyd varnish on MDF and many varieties of wood.
-It is possible to use it to cover existing paint, but you need to take care that the surface is clean and free from flaking.
+It is possible to use it to cover existing paint, but you need to ensure that the surface is clean and free from flaking.

 The other names for this varnish are “spar” and “marine” varnish.
 Originally it coated the wood on boats due to the flexible but watertight film that it forms.
 Way back then, gloss and UV protection was low on priority.
 Today, you can get yacht varnish with added tung oil and phenolic substances to impart a high gloss to the surface.

 We can consider shellac more as resin than a varnish.
 It comes from the “stick lac” secretion of the female lac bug, an insect that lives in the forests of southeast Asia.
 After being refined, we process shellac into flake form.
-It is the commonest form in which we get shellac.
-We dissolve these flakes in alcohol to use it.
-It comes as clear varnish, but you can get it in different shades from light yellow to brown.
-Shellac is the main ingredient for applying French polish, which is not polish but a technique of applying polish highlighted in detail in another post.
+It is the most standard form in which we get shellac, and we dissolve these flakes in alcohol to use it.
+It comes as clear varnish, but you can get it in different shades, from light yellow to brown.
+Shellac is the main ingredient for applying French polish, which is not a polish but a technique of applying polish highlighted in detail in another post.

 Like shellac, we also do not consider lacquer to be a varnish.
-In the same way that French polish is actually a technique of finishing a wood surface, lacquer is also a process.
-We have added it to our list because it is a name that pops up frequently in any discussion concerning varnish and stains.
-It refers to applying a finish by spraying.
-The solvent base we use usually is acetone, also known as “lacquer thinner.”
-Here, there is no polymerization process involved the way genuine varnish polymerizes.
+In the same way that French polish is a technique of finishing a wood surface, lacquer is also a process.
+We have added it to our list because it is a name that pops up frequently in any discussion concerning varnish and stains, and it refers to applying a finish by spraying.
+The solvent base we usually use is acetone, also known as “lacquer thinner.”
+Here, there is no polymerization process involved in how genuine varnish polymerizes.

 Here is another category on our list that does not include varnishes in the real sense.
-The term “drying oils” is a bit of a misnomer because some of the raw drying oils can take several weeks to dry.
-Then, there are raw oils like raw linseed oil that sometimes never dry completely.
-You will find a variety of these oils in the market.
-We often mix them into varnish and also use additives to help these oils to polymerize.
-Two of the most commonly used drying oils are tung oil and boiled linseed oil which you can read in another interesting post of ours.
+The term “drying oils” is a bit of a misnomer because some raw drying oils can take several weeks to dry.
+Then, raw oils like raw linseed oil sometimes never dry completely.
+You will find various of these oils in the market, and we often mix them into varnish and use additives to help these oils polymerize.
+Two of the most commonly used drying oils are tung oil and boiled linseed oil, which you can read in another interesting post.